vhive-serverless/invitro/docs/sampler.md

 ## Getting the traces

-The reference traces are stored in the `reference_traces` branch of this repo in the root folder, as a `samples.tar.gz` file stored in Git LFS.
-That archive contains both the preprocessed and sampled traces (day 1, 00:02:00-00:02:20, 64 trials; 100-1k functions with step 100 and 1k-44k with step 1k).
+The reference traces are stored in `sampler/tests/inputs` folder of this repository, as `original.tar.gz` and `preprocessed.tar.gz` files stored in Git LFS.
+The folder contains both the preprocessed and sampled traces (day 1, 00:02:00-00:02:20, 64 trials; 100-1k functions with step 100 and 1k-44k with step 1k).

 ```console